razcore-rad/godot-colorpicker-presets/README.md

 # Godot ColorPicker Presets

-Reads a color presets hex file in the project directory, `res://presets.hex`.
+Reads a color presets hex file in the addon local directory, called `presets.hex`.
 It adds the colors to the editor ColorPicker for quick access.

 This repository includes a `presets.hex` file as an example.
-It's the [Pear36 color palette](https://lospec.com/palette-list/pear36).
-You can directly download it from lospec.
+It's the [Pear36 color palette](https://lospec.com/palette-list/pear36) and you can directly download it from lospec.

 ![lospec download](./readme/lospec-download.png)